MeneerTS/css_2025/README.md

 ### Plotting
   Plotting can be done by running loading_and_plotting.py.
 However this does require the correct experiment files to be present in the /results folder.
 ### Other
 Older experiments like the boids model can be found in the unused folder.
+Plots in the presentation that don't have stdev for readability have the data available when experiments are run and are saved to the results directory.
   ## Dependencies
 The following libraries are used in this project:
 - `numpy`